 Redwood High School is a public high school in Atherton.
-The principal of Redwood High School is Miguel Rodriguez and can be contacted at email@example.com.
-340 students attend Redwood High School and identify as Hispanic, Asian/Pacific Islander, and Pacific Islander.
+The principal of Redwood High School is Miguel Rodriguez and can be contacted at firstname.lastname@example.org.
+340 children attend Redwood High School and identify primarily as Hispanic, Asian/Pacific Islander, and Pacific Islander.
 52% of the Redwood High School students are "limited in English proficiency."
-62% of the 340 students here have subsidized lunches.
-The student to teacher ratio at Redwood High School is 17:1.
+62% of the 340 students here are paying reduced lunch prices.
+The ratio of students to teachers at Redwood High School is 17:1.
 Woodside High School is one of the nearest high schools.

 |Native American or Native Alaskan||1%||0.3%|

 |Students eligible for free or reduced-price lunch program||62%||36%|